Yield (album): Tour

 Pearl Jam promoted the album with tours in Oceania and North America in 1998.
 Both were met with financial success, and the Australian shows in Melbourne sold out in just 17 minutes.
 After finishing the Australian concerts, Irons left the band due to dissatisfaction with touring.
 Pearl Jam's sound engineer Brett Eliason stated, "We went and did Hawaii and Australia with Jack.
 When we came back, Jack wasn't in a position to carry on.
 He made that decision more or less by himself.
 He can be a really great drummer but he had difficulty on tour putting out the energy for the length of shows they were doing.
 I don't know if he thought they'd put things on hold for him."
 He was replaced on an initially temporary basis with former Soundgarden drummer Matt Cameron.
 Cameron said, "I got a phone call out of the blue, from Mr. Ed Ved, Stoney and Kelly.
 I was ambushed.
 It was really short notice.
 He called and said 'hey what are you doing this summer?'"
 Cameron learned over 80 songs in two weeks.
 Regarding his entrance, Cameron stated that "The guys made me feel real welcome and it wasn't a struggle to get it musically, but my style was a little bit different, I think, than what they were used to.
 And they've been through so many different drummers, I don't even know if they knew what they wanted.
 So, I just kind of played the way I played and then eventually we kind of figured out what worked best for the band."

 Pearl Jam's summer tour of North America marked the band's return to full-scale touring and the use of Ticketmaster, to which the band had previously protested.
 Pearl Jam once again began using it in order to "better accommodate concertgoers".
 The band still kept Ticketmaster venues at a minimum, stadiums in particular as manager Kelly Curtis joked that unlike U2, "the band doesn't have a lemon".
 The first leg of the tour focused on the West Coast of the United States and the Midwest, and then the band moved to the East Coast for the tour's second leg. and after it was completed the band released its first live album, Live on Two Legs, which featured select performances from the tour.
 McCready stated that the band released the live album due to the strength of Pearl Jam's shows on the tour.

 On October 20, 2014, at the BMO Harris Bradley Center in Milwaukee, during the Lightning Bolt Tour, Pearl Jam played the entire album in order as part of their set.

-Track listingI Contains a sample of "Happy When I'm Crying", a song written by Irons and released on Pearl Jam's 1997 fan club Christmas single.II "All Those Yesterdays" contains the hidden track "Hummus" at 5:04.